toddamoda/pyyxellsfgffg/blog/content/post/2019-06-beta_release.md

 **Pyxel Beta version has been released!**

-A presentation was given by David Lucsanyi at ESA/ESTEC, demonstrated the features and potential applications of Pyxel.
+A presentation was given by David Lucsanyi at ESA/ESTEC, demonstrated the features and potential applications of **Pyxel**.
 From now on, users can start to use and test the software providing valuable feedback to the developers.

 <img src="/img/pyxel-beta-release.png" alt="Pyxel Beta release">